ldsstem/ldsstemdoc/docs/database/permission.md

     <img width="180px" style="width: 80%" bor src="./image/permission_1.png">
 </a>

-> Permission is a set of table to controll which design can be edited/ viewed/ deleted.
+> Permission is a set of tables to control which design can be edited/ viewed/ deleted.

 * usergroup_course_relation: if the LD has usergroup permission, the record would be stored in this table.
 * design_course_relation: if the LD has usergroup permission, the record would be stored in this table.